Jixxin/1st_portfolio/README.md

 - [Contact](#contact)

 ## Installation
-You can access the deployed link in my gitHub.
+You can access the deployed link at https://jixxin.github.io/1st_portfolio/.
 Or, if you wish to install the code, just right click the index.html in vscode and select "open in default browser" to view it.

 ## Contribution
 Project created by Jeff Hicks